noppakorn/learn-haskell/README.md

 # learn-haskell
-Want to try out the xmonad window manager.
-It use Haskell for configuration, so why just copy and paste code when you can learn the language.
-We'll see how long it takes till I give up.
+Want to try out the [xmonad](https://xmonad.org/) window manager.
+It use Haskell for configuration, so why just copy and paste code(configuration) when you can learn the language.
+We'll see how long it takes until I give up.